Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: The Frobenius map and geometric branches

 Recall from Remark \ref{rmk: geometric branches counted by separable degree} that a reduced local ring is geometrically unibranched if and only if it is a domain and the normalization map is purely inseparable.
 We demonstrate that this is the case for $F$-nilpotent rings.

 \begin{sthm} Let $R$ be a excellent, reduced $F$-nilpotent ring.
-Then $R_\mfm$ is geometrically unibranched for all $\mfm \in \Max R$.
+The normalization map $R_\mfm\rightarrow \overline{R_\mfm}$ is purely inseparable for each maximal ideal $\mfm$ of $R$ so that $R_\mfm$ is geometrically unibranched.
 In particular, excellent, reduced $F$-nilpotent local rings are domains. \end{sthm}

 \begin{proof} Assume that $(R,\mfm)$ is local.
 We first show that $R \rightarrow \overline{R}$ is a purely inseparable map of rings.
-Let $Q(R)$ be the total quotient ring of $R$, and let $x/y \in Q(R)$ be integral over $R$.
+Let $x/y$ be an element of the total quotient ring of $R$ which is integral over $R$.
 Then, $y$ is either a unit of $R$ (in which case the remainder of the argument is trivial) or a regular element of $R$, and $x \in \overline{(y)}$, the integral closure of the ideal $(y)$ in $R$.
 However, by \cite[Corollary~5.8]{HH}, $\overline{(y)}=(y)^*$ as $(y)$ is principal.
 But since $S$ is an excellent $F$-nilpotent local ring and $y$ is a parameter element, we have $(y)^*=(y)^F$ by \cite[Corollary~5.15]{PQ}.